stnolting/neo430/README.md

 ## Implementation Results

 Mapping results generated for HW version 0x0303.
-The full (default) hardware configuration includes all optional processor modules (excluding the CFU and DADD), an IMEM size of 4kB and a DMEM size of 2kB.
+The full (default) hardware configuration includes all optional processor modules (excluding the CFU and DADD instruction), an IMEM size of 4kB and a DMEM size of 2kB.
+The minimal configuration only includes the CPU and the GPIO module.
 Results generated with Xilinx Vivado 2017.3, Intel Quartus Prime Lite 17.1 and Lattice Radiant 1.0 (Synplify)

 | __Xilinx Artix-7 (XC7A35TICSG324-1L)__  | LUTs       | FFs        | BRAMs    | DSPs   | f_max*  |
 |:----------------------------------------|:----------:|:----------:|:--------:|:------:|:-------:|